UMAprotocol/UMIPs/UMIPs/umip-30.md

 Due to necessity and after discussing with the UMA team their protocol was forked.
 This fork allowed for addition of a few functionalities which were important building blocks of the project.
 Some of the unnecessary functionalities were removed and parts of the codebase were split in a helper library which allows gas optimization when deployment of the contracts without surpassing the gas limit.
 The newly updated DerivativeFactory contract inherits most of the original functionalities, but also adds specific ones for the needs of the project.

-Once registered with the DVM, our `DerivativeFactory` contract will use the liquidation/dispute system set up by UMA, while maintaining the flexibility of deploying new derivative contracts (creating new synthetic assets) or deploying an updated version of already existing derivative contracts and linking them to the same synthetic asset.
+Once registered with the DVM, our `DerivativeFactory` contract will use the liquidation/dispute system set up by UMA, while maintaining the flexibility of deploying new derivative contracts (creating new synthetic assets) or deploying a derivative and linking it an already existing synthetic asset.

 # Motivation